camiP89/Semester-Project-1/README.md

 ![A screenshot of the homepage of my Semester Project 1](images/semster-project-1-screenshot.jpg)

-### The website created for Semester Project 1 - Community Science Museum.
-Design an engaging, informative, and user friendly website for a new interactive science museum opening in your city.
+ The website created for Semester Project 1 - Community Science Museum.
+An engaging, informative, and user friendly website for a new interactive science museum opening in the city.

 # Description: